-- Applicants must be independent investigators, actively employed at the grantee institution at the time of FGA submission, and can be at any stage of their research career. - Junior investigators should provide evidence of a strong research background that is relevant to the proposed study.
-For investigators who are not in a tenure track position (e.g., Instructor, Research Assistant), a Letter of Assurance from the institution's Director or Department Chair is recommended at the LOI and FGA stage.
+- Pls can be at any stage of their research career and should provide evidence of a strong research background that is relevant to the proposed study. - For investigators who are not in a tenure track position (e.g., Instructor, Research Assistant), a Letter of Assurance from the institution's Director or Department Chair is recommended at the LOI and FGA stage.
 Such a letter should confirm the Applicant's position as independent and affirm that all needed space and equipment are available to the PI.